oopshelena/WalletConnect-Community/README.md

 # WalletConnect-Community
-This is a repo to submit your WalletConnect fun dev projects.
+This is a repo to submit your WalletConnect fun dev projects